raven-black-dream/digital-garden/posts/Characters/Cainites/Ernst.md

 ### Virtues
-Conscience/Conviction:
+Conscience/Conviction: 5 (Conviction)
-Self-Control/Instinct:
+Self-Control/Instinct: 3 (Self Control)
-Courage:
+Courage: 5

 ### Merits
+True Faith 3

 ### Flaws

 ### Other Traits
-Road:
-Aura:
+Road: Heaven, Path of Christ (Retribution) 10
+Aura: Holiness - gain bonuses when in situations where being seen as an avenging angel would be a benefit (Intimidation, etc) (-2 difficulty)
-Willpower:
+Willpower: 7

 ### Clan Weakness

 ### Nature

 ### Demeanor

+No matter how many health boxes he has, he always had 1 point of Aggravated damage.